 11.x SCUP Reader ENU transition catalog for migrating Reader 10.x to 11.0.

 9.x SCUP Reader ENU transition catalog for migrating Reader 9.x to 10.0 (experimental and on LABs).

 The SCUP catalogs for 11.x products require the items documented at http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11940.
 In particular, SCUP 5.0 should be used.
 The use of 4.5 throws the error “The update failed SoftwareUpdateRules validation”.

 Note that 11.x SCUP catalogs used to push updates from Win 8 & Windows Server 2012 require the lates version of WSUS v3.0 SP2 (3.2.7600.226) with the latest hotfix .

 The SCUP catalogs for 10.x products requires SCUP 4.5.
 All other requirements are defined by the Microsoft System Center Configuration Manager 2007.

-lists the base software used in Adobe’s lab environment.
-Administrators should refer to Microsoft’s documentation for information on installing and configuring these requisite components.
+The following table lists the base software used in Adobe’s lab environment.
+Administrators should refer to Microsoft’s documentation for information on installing and configuring the requisite components.
 Every enterprise environment will be unique, and many configurations are possible.